Your Password May Not Be Used to Encrypt Your Data, and That’s Okay

 Footnotes & References

-1: This is one of the reasons true computer-generated random numbers are so important.
+2: This is one reason that truly computer-generated random numbers are so important.
 If the generated key could be predicted, it loses its security.

-2: Or something else to prove you are you.
-Even if you don’t specify your password specifically, you’ve specified enough for Windows to be able to proceed with our example.
+3: Or something else to prove you are you.
+In our example, even if you don’t specify your password specifically, you’ve specified enough for Windows to be able to proceed.

 Leave a reply: